We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • Changing medications: ED can be a side effect of certain medications.
 Where possible, a doctor may change the medication type or dosage.

-Is Cialis better for diabetics?
+Is Cialis better when you have diabetes?

 Cialis does not alter blood sugar levels in people with diabetes.
 People can also take the medication with insulin.

-Cialis contains the active ingredient “tadalafil”.
+Cialis contains the active ingredient tadalafil.
 A 2019 study found that men with diabetes who took tadalafil daily showed significant improvement in their ED.

-Can a diabetic overcome erectile dysfunction?
+Can people with diabetes overcome erectile dysfunction?

 Erectile dysfunction can be permanent or may happen only occasionally.

 A person with diabetes and ED may benefit from taking ED pills.
-These medications typically contain PDE5 inhibitors that help to promote blood flow to the penis to induce and maintain an erection.
+These medications typically contain PDE5 inhibitors that help promote blood flow to the penis to induce and maintain an erection.